Tony Bianco

-Tony Bianco is an American jazz drummer and composer from New York City who moved to Europe in the early nineties.
+Anthony Bianco (May 24, 1953 – September 14, 2025) was an American jazz drummer and composer from New York City who moved to Europe in the early 1990s.
 He has been described as a "true master of the drums ".
-He has played and recorded with many prominent jazz musicians including Elton Dean, Alexander von Schlippenbach, Dave Liebman, Paul Dunmall, and Evan Parker.
+He played and recorded with many prominent jazz musicians including Elton Dean, Alexander von Schlippenbach, Dave Liebman, Paul Dunmall, and Evan Parker.
 In 2008 he brought Liebman and Parker together for a BBC recording which resulted in the album Relevance.

 Bianco recorded a contemporary jazz album, In a Western Sense, featuring Zoe Rahman.
 He played with Elton Dean on his concept called "Freebeat", which resulted in two albums featuring Dean on Northern Lights and Liebman on Monkey Dance.

 In 2009 he recorded Never Pet a Burning Dog with the band douBt with guitarist Michel Delville and pianist Alex Maguire.
 The album received four stars from Down Beat magazine.
 In the annual poll by Arnaldo DeSouteiro, Bianco was one of the top five drummers and douBt was the third best instrumental group.

 In 2011, Bianco and Delville created the electro-jazz project Machine Mass, which was joined by Dave Liebman in 2012.
-Bianco is known for his "mercurial", "octopusian" drumming style, which combines the sounds of free jazz and straight jazz and reflects Bianco's "musical creed – to be "loose and tense, free and strict".
+Bianco was known for his "mercurial", "octopusian" drumming style, which combined the sounds of free jazz and straight jazz and reflected Bianco's musical creed – to be "loose and tense, free and strict".

+Bianco died in Shropshire, England, on September 14, 2025, at the age of 72.